British Prime Minister Boris Johnson greets India on the day of the day, says working together to eliminate COVID | ExBulletin

 British Prime Minister Boris Johnson greets India on the day of the day, says working together to eliminate COVID

-Mr Johnson was supposed to be the main guest at India’s annual Republic Day parade but has canceled his visit due to the pandemic.

-UK and India are working side by side to liberate humanity from the coronavirus pandemic, British Prime Minister Boris Johnson said on Tuesday in special reference to vaccine collaboration in his Republic Day message on Tuesday .
+London, January 26 (PTI) The UK and India are working side by side to liberate humanity from the coronavirus pandemic, UK Prime Minister Boris Johnson said on Tuesday in special reference to vaccine collaboration in his post of the Republic Day Tuesday.

-Mr Johnson was due to be in New Delhi as the main guest at the annual Parade to mark the Republic of India Day but had to cancel the visit to focus on the domestic crisis triggered by the emergence of a new variant deadliest of the coronavirus in the UK at the end of last year.
+Johnson was due to be in New Delhi as the main guest at the annual parade to mark the 71st Republic of India Day, but had to cancel the visit to focus on the domestic crisis triggered by the emergence of a new variant more coronavirus killer in the UK late last year.

 In his video message to celebrate the birth of an extraordinary constitution that made India the world’s largest sovereign democracy, the British Prime Minister reiterated his plan to visit India in the coming months.